pr-omethe-us/PyKED/README.md

 In order to have a more open and welcoming community, PyKED adheres to a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 Please adhere to this code of conduct in any interactions you have in the PyKED community.
 It is strictly enforced on all official PyKED repositories, websites, and resources.
 If you encounter someone violating these terms, please let a maintainer (@kyleniemeyer, @bryanwweber, via email at chemked@googlegroups.com) know and we will address it as soon as possible.

+## License

+PyKED is released under the BSD-3 clause license, see LICENSE for details.

+If you use this package as part of a scholarly work, please refer to CITATION for guidance on citing this resource.